 An interactive element is everything you can interact with on a page, including links, text, forms etc. The Siteimprove Click Map can show you the difference between individual links with the same destination.
 Let's take an example: say you have two links on a page that link to the same destination, one at the top of the page and one at the bottom of the page.
-The Click Map will be able to display metrics for which one of those two elements perform better.
+The Click Map will be able to display metrics for which one of those two elements performs better.

 The Siteimprove Click Map is a quantification of the Heat Map; a visual overlay marking each interactive element with a colored circle.
 The color of the circle indicates the number of interactions, using the same color gradient as in the Heat Map and Scroll Map, ranging from dark to bright colors.
 By placing your mouse over one of the circles (elements) on the page, you can exactly see how many times the element was clicked on during the selected time period and the visits to the element on the page.
 By clicking on an interactive element, you will be able to see a more detailed view of the element.
 You click up to five elements to compare them in the interactive points table.
 The interaction points table will be shown at the top of the Click Map.

-Looking at this data, we can see that a few visitors clicked more than once on the Products element in one session.
+Looking at this data, we can see that a few visitors clicked more than once on the "Shop" element in one session.
 Read more on what defines a visit and other metrics in Analytics.
 The Click Map is useful in helping you step back to evaluate both the amount and the kind of clickable options you are offering to your visitors.